Knutsenjamie/HairSalon2.Solution/README.md

 6. To install and make sure all needed packages are up-to-date, navigate into the HairSalon folder from root directory by entering 'cd HairSalon' in terminal.
     * Type the command 'dotnet restore' to update and restore all needed packages and dependencies to run application.
 7. To recreate the jamie_knutsen database used,
-8. In order to use the database, run the command 'touch appsettings.json' in the root directory of the project.
+8. In order to use the database, run the command 'touch appsettings.json' in the HairSalon directory of the project.
-    *
+    * The, enter in your own approppriate username (or enter 'root' in the YOUR-USERNAME-HERE field), and whichever password you used to open, use, and create the imported database in MySQL Workbench- use it and enter it as follows in this line 'database=jamie_knutsen;uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE]' *do NOT actually put []- this is just for visual purposes to see where to change the information*
+    * Finally, copy it like in this example,
+    '{
+    "ConnectionStrings": {
+      "DefaultConnection": "Server=localhost;Port=3306;database=jamie_knutsen;uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE];"
+    }
+    }
+    and paste it into the appsettings.json to use the database. *WARNING: This file should automatically be ignored AS LONG AS it is in the HairSalon directory and NOT the root directory (as it is listed in the .gitignore).
+However, Be aware of what you are committing and pushing to avoid pushing your personal username and password- as it is sensitive data* Your database should now be connected.
 9. Navigate into root directory folder in terminal 'cd HairSalon2.Solution' and  enter command 'dotnet run' or 'dotnet watch run' to run the program.

 ## Licensing